Learning Enhancement Opportunities

 The ASMS Service Club gives students at the ASMS the chance to serve the wider community, both locally and globally, through raising money and awareness, and taking action where possible.
 A group of students meet regularly to plan and facilitate Service Club activities.

-Whenever the Service Club has organized an event, teachers and students have been incredibly generous with both money and time, resulting in the raising of thousands of dollars every year to help others in the wider community.
+Whenever the Service Club has organized an event, teachers and students have been quite generous with both money and time, resulting in the raising of thousands of dollars every year to help others in the wider community.
 It is fantastic to see so many people in the ASMS community who are passionate about making a difference in the lives of others.
 This passion for helping others also helps to build a sense of community within the school as students and staff work together to support good causes.

 In 2011, the ASMS was named as the winner of the Australian Council for Health, Physical Education and Recreation “Howard Mutton Memorial Trophy” for Excellence in South Australian Secondary Schools Quality Health and Physical Education programs.
 One of the components in the acknowledgement of the ASMS as the winner of the Howard Mutton Memorial Trophy is the unique nature of ASMS health and physical education programs.
 These programs include the Central Study “Body in Question”, Stage 2 “Human Performance”, the Learning Studies program, Service Club, After School Sport and Lunchtime Sport Competition.

-The ASMS has a regular presence in the Southern State Schools Zone Sports Competitions with a variety of sports on offer such as indoor soccer, basketball and netball.
-Likewise the ASMS can participate in the Secondary Schools Association sports competitions.
+The ASMS has a regular presence in the Southern State Schools Zone Sports Competitions with a variety of sports on offer, such as indoor soccer, basketball and netball.
+Likewise, the ASMS can participate in the Secondary Schools Association sports competitions.

 Perhaps the highlight of the sporting calendar is Activities Day.
 During Term 1 the ASMS dons costumes and warpaint for the day in a bid for eternal glory.
 The ASMS Activities Day is a day that celebrates the diversity of the ASMS population and celebrates the act of participation rather than heaping praise upon the elite.
-The Day, held on the Main Flinders University Oval, runs from 8:40am until 3:20pm.
+The Day, held on the Main Flinders University Oval, runs from 8.40am until 3.20pm.
 Students have the opportunity to participate in sack races, three-legged races, tug of war, Ultimate Frisbee, Volleyball, Pentanque, Lacrosse and track and field events.
 Students are expected to attend.
 Lunch is catered at no charge.
 Spectators are welcome.